PVC Injection Moulding: The Versatile Material for Demanding Applications

 • Strategic Placement: End of fill and weld line areas

-• Importance: Prevents burning and incomplete filling
+• Importancia: Prevents burning and incomplete filling

 Cooling System Design: